 After graduating from the University of North Texas, Dr. R. Jefferson George began his career in education as a media specialist for Vernon Community College.
 His main focus was to support instruction in a college classroom through a growing use of the available technology.
 As interest in video learning technologies increased, he moved to Austin and created his own video production company.
 His company created documentary and historical videos for classroom instruction.
 After moving to Houston, he began writing children’s books with Texas author Johara Harper and began his career in public education as an eighth-grade science teacher.
 He completed his master’s degree in Counseling at the University of Houston and worked as school counselor, a college counselor and a hospital therapist in Houston ISD, Houston Community College and St. Luke’s Episcopal Hospital.
 Dr. George eventually returned to public education as a school administrator, serving as a principal, interim-principal, assistant principal and director of an alternative program.
 He then returned to the University of North Texas to complete his doctorate in Educational Leadership.
 During this time, he became a mentor in the Graduate Student Teaching Excellence Program through the Center for Learning Enhancement and Redesign and worked with university teachers and leaders to create a classroom with high levels of student engagement and instructional rigor.
 Dr. George has returned to his interest in learning technologies and creating an engaging classroom with high levels of instructional rigor.
 He is developing a series of online doctoral courses for the doctorate in Educational Leadership.
 Dr. George is continuing his research into the development of an engaging instructional platform in a virtual environment and understanding the online experience of the native digital learner.
 Dr. George is a member of the Texas Counseling Association, the Texas Association of School Administrators and Kappa Delta Pi.

-James Hoffman is a Professor of Language and Literacy at The University of North Texas and currently serves as the Meadows Endowed Chair for Literacy.
+James Hoffman is a Professor of Language and Literacy at The University of North Texas and currently serves as the Meadows Chair for Excellence in Education.
 Dr. Hoffman is a former editor of The Reading Research Quarterly and The Yearbook of the National Reading Conference.
 He has served as President of the National Reading Conference and as a member of the Board of Directors of the International Reading Association.
 Dr. Hoffman was an affiliated scholar with both the National Reading Research Center and the Center for the Improvement of Early Reading Achievement.
 He was elected to the Reading Hall of Fame in 2002 and served as President of this organization from 2008-2010.
 Dr. Hoffman served as the chair for the International Reading Association’s Commission and the “Prepared to Make a Difference” research project.
 He has been active in international literacy projects in Central American, Africa and Asia.
 This past year he was awarded the Oscar Causey lifetime achievement award for research in literacy by the Literacy Research Association.
 The primary focus for his research has been on teaching and teacher preparation.
 Dr. Hoffman has published more than 150 articles, books and chapters on literacy related topics.

 Dr. Cheryl Jennings has served as a Visiting Professor at UNT since the fall of 2017.
 Prior to her full-time role, she served as an adjunct professor.